nusratBD/Raw-JS-Projects/QURAN-DAILY/README.md

 - ✅ Display a list of all Surahs from the Quran
 - ✅ Show details of each Surah on click
 - ✅ Day & Night Mode
+- ✅ Last Read Surah added to the Local Storage
 - (More features coming soon...)